Tashi Lhunpo Monastery: Bronze Buddha statue

-The tallest and largest bronze Buddha statue in the world is in Tashi Lhunpo Monastery.
-It is the Jampa Buddha statue.
-Jampa Buddha in Tibetan Buddhism is the Maitreya Buddha in Chinese Buddhism.
-It is the Buddha in charge of the future.
+The tallest and largest bronze Jampa Buddha statue in the world is in Tashi Lhunpo Monastery.
+Jampa Buddha in Tibetan Buddhism is the Maitreya Buddha in Chinese Buddhism, which in charge of the future.
 This Buddha statue is 26.2 meters high.
 Squatting on the 3.5-meter-high lotus seat, he overlooks the entire monastery.
 The Buddha statue is decorated with more than 1,400 precious ornaments such as pearls, diamonds and corals.
-According to records, the Buddha statue was cast by 110 craftsmen in 4 years.
+According to records, the Buddha statue was cast by 110 craftsmen in four years.

 Branch monasteries

 One of its branch monasteries was the famous Drongtse Monastery, 14 km north of Tsechen.

-Tashi Lhunpo Monastery in India

-In 1972, the monastery was re-established in Bylakuppe, India by the Tibetan population in exile.
+In 1972, another monastery was built in Bylakuppe, India, by the Tibetan population in exile.